jonyeezs/road-to-master-ngrx-store/README.md

 * [Using scan Rxjs operator to automatically maintain state updates][scan-on-dispatch] <sup>(2mins)</sup>
 * [Using ngrx/entity to reduce boilerplate in creating entity-type application state][ngrx-entity] <sup>(3mins)</sup>

-### Handling side-effects caused by change of state
+### Handling side-effects caused by changes of state
 * [SO answers the need for ngrx/effects][so-effects] <sup>(9mins)</sup>
 * [Pro-tips on when and how to use effects][pro-effects] <sup>(6mins)</sup>
 * [Controlling lifecycle of effect][on-run] <sup>(40secs)<sup>